wesleen/IT-Support-Knowledge-Base/user-guides/printer-not-working.md

-# Printer Not Working - Troubleshooting Guide
+# Hardware-Printer Not Working - Troubleshooting Guide

 ## Problem
 Printer does not print or is unresponsive.